pydoit/doit/doc/developer.rst

 Load "task generators"
 ^^^^^^^^^^^^^^^^^^^^^^

-Tasks are defined on the configuration file (from now on called "dodo" file).
-The dodo file is a plain python module.

 First it imports the dodo file.
 Than it introspects the module collecting all functions named with a starting ``task_``.
 These functions are "task generators", they are not tasks on its own but they build tasks.

 The task generators are ordered by the line where they were defined.
 By default tasks are executed in this order.